Ian Marter: Actor

-Marter's acting career beyond Doctor Who comprised mainly roles in episodes of series such as the BBC's The Brothers (1972), Crown Court (TV series), Bergerac (1981) and Granada Television's The Return of Sherlock Holmes (1986).
+Marter's acting career beyond Doctor Who comprised mainly roles in episodes of series such as the BBC's The Brothers (1972), Crown Court, Bergerac (1981) and Granada Television's The Return of Sherlock Holmes (1986).
 He also had minor roles in several films, such as Doctor Faustus (1967), The Abominable Dr. Phibes (1971), North and South, The Medusa Touch (1978), and the comedy short The Waterloo Bridge Handicap (1978).
 Marter lived and worked in New Zealand in the early 1980s, appearing in the soap opera Close to Home from 1982.

 Author

 In addition to his Doctor Who novelisations, Marter wrote adaptations of several 1980s American films such as Splash and Down and Out in Beverly Hills for Target and its imprint, Star Books.
-Some of these books were published under the pen name Ian Don.
+With the exception of Down and Out in Beverly Hills, these books were published under the pen name Ian Don.